acemonstertoys/bylaws/AMTBylaws.md

-Meetings of the board of directors shall be presided over by the chairperson of the board, or, if no such person has been so designated or, in his or her absence, the president of the corporation or, in his or her absence, by a chairperson chosen by a majority of the directors present at the meeting.
-The secretary of the corporation shall act as secretary of all meetings of the board, provided that, in his or her absence, the presiding officer shall appoint another person to act as secretary of the meeting.
+Meetings of the board of directors shall be presided over by the chairperson of the board, or, if no such person has been so designated or, in his, her or their absence, the president of the corporation or, in his, her or their absence, by a chairperson chosen by a majority of the directors present at the meeting.
+The secretary of the corporation shall act as secretary of all meetings of the board, provided that, in his, her or their absence, the presiding officer shall appoint another person to act as secretary of the meeting.

 Meetings shall be governed by Simplified Robert’s Rules of Orders, as